Knossos: Throne Room

-The centerpiece of the "Minoan" palace was the so-called Throne Room or Little Throne Room, dated to LM II.
-This chamber has an alabaster seat identified by Evans as a "throne" built into the north wall.
+The centrepiece of the "Minoan" palace was the so-called Throne Room or Little Throne Room, dated to LM II.
+This chamber has an alabaster seat which Evans referred to as a "throne" built into the north wall.
 On three sides of the room are gypsum benches.
-A sort of tub area is opposite the throne, behind the benches, termed a lustral basin, which means that Evans and his team saw it as a place for ceremonial purification.
+On the south side of the throne room there is a feature called a lustral basin, so-called because Evans found remains of unguent flasks inside it and speculated that it had been used as part of an anointing ritual.

 The room was accessed from an anteroom through double doors.
-The anteroom was connected to the central court, which was four steps up through four doors.
-The anteroom had gypsum benches also, with carbonized remains between two of them thought possibly, to be a wooden throne.
+The anteroom was connected to the central court, which was (in the later phases of the palace) four steps up through four doors.
+The anteroom had gypsum benches also, with carbonized remains between two of them thought possibly to be a wooden throne.
 Both rooms are located in the ceremonial complex on the west of the central court.

 The throne is flanked by the Griffin Fresco, with two griffins couchant (lying down) facing the throne, one on either side.
 Griffins were important mythological creatures, also appearing on seal rings, which were used to stamp the identities of the bearers into pliable material, such as clay or wax.

 The actual use of the room and the throne is unclear.
 The two main theories are as follows: